stevej763/next-blog/_posts/solid-single-responsibility-principle.md

 }
 ```

 Following the single responsibility principle, the `InputHandler` does one thing.
 It passes the string of text onto a `UserInputService`.
-Exactly what this service does, the `CommandLineInputhandler` does not know or care, it does one job, receives the input, and pass it onto the service.
+Exactly what this service does, the `CommandLineInputHandler` does not know or care, it does one job, receives the input, and passes it onto the service.

-Following on from this we can see what the `UserInputService` is doing with the text.
+Next, we can see what the `UserInputService` is doing with the text.
 It has two dependencies, `TextSanitiser` and `UserInputDao`.

 ```
 public class UserInputService {